-A geography teacher is churning out national and state sports champions like a single-man sports academy in rural Bihar
+A single-man sports academy is churning out national and state sports champions in rural Bihar

 Vol 12 | Issue 4

 Unfazed by criticism and threats from the so-called cultural custodians, Sanjay Pathak, a teacher from Mairwa in Siwan district, Bihar, is on a relentless mission, empowering girls from economically weaker sections by training them in various sports and making them champions.